nigelhorne/vwf/README.md

 The name of the configuration file the sitename, e.g. /usr/lib/lib/conf/example.com.

+Finally change conf/index.l4pconf to the logging mechanism of your choice.

 Worked example:

 I set up http://bandsman.mooo.com/~njh to print a simple Hello, World.